-You can obtain a joint petition divorce in Las Vegas fairly quickly if both parties are current residents.
+You can obtain a joint petition divorce in Nevada fairly quickly if both parties are current residents.
 A joint petition divorce makes it through the Family Court system court faster than a Complaint for Divorce.

 - As per Nevada Statutes (NRS 125.182), parties filing for a divorce can do so in the form of what is known as a joint petition divorce.
 This essentially grants a divorce without either party being a plaintiff.
 It simply states that both parties are requesting the divorce because they have become incompatible.

 - At least one of the parties to the divorce must be a Nevada resident.

 - For this type of divorce to work, both parties must agree on the terms of the divorce, such as how they will divide their property, who will pay how much alimony to whom (if applicable), as well as on child custody, child support, and visitation if the parties have children together.